ChristopherChudzicki/edX-FormulaResponse_Analyzer/README.md

 * wrong answers may be erroneously marked correct (e.g., x and sin(x) will be graded the same if the x samples are small)
 * correct answers may be marked wrong (e.g., in a physics problem cos(x) and sqrt(1-sin(x)) may be the same in a physics problem because x is in the first quadrant, but if grading samples are taken from all quadrants, these answers will be treated differently )

-## Purpose
-`FormulaReponse_Analyzer.py` is a python script intended to help instructors

-* Group symbolic submissions by (approximate) mathematical equivalence for a single formularesponse problem;
-* Validate edX grading for a single formularesponse problem;
-* Provide a user interface that enables instructors to quickly identify which formularesponse problems in a given course would benefit from wrong-answer feedback and which problems may have grading issues.

-`FormulaReponse_Analyzer.py` also groups submissions to numeric problems, but randomized problems are not properly supported.

 ## Functions in FormulaResponse_Analyzer.py
-The input to the FormulaResponse_Analyzer.py process is a single, tab-separated `csv` file containing submission information for users and problems within a course.
-The following columns must be included:

-`hashed_username, submission, correctness, problem_id`

-FormulaResponse_Analyzer.py does not currently use the problem XML (using problem XML may be desirable in the future, but seems technically difficult).

 FormulaReponse_Analyzer.py has five steps, each implemented as a python function.
 Intermediate information is written to a new `csv` at the end of each step.
 Below are some overall comments on these functions.
 For details about parameters, inputs, and outputs, see the extensive code comments.

 1. `split_csv_by_problem_id`: